juanmirocks/mallet/README.md

 * Improved documentation

-* Pipes to get features from single tokens through transformations See package [cc.mallet.pipe.tsf.transform](https://github.com/jmcejuela/mallet/tree/master/src/cc/mallet/pipe/tsf/transform)
+* Pipes to get features from single tokens through transformations.
+  See package [cc.mallet.pipe.tsf.transform](https://github.com/jmcejuela/mallet/tree/master/src/cc/mallet/pipe/tsf/transform)

   For example (TokenTransform) to convert to lower case or to convert to different morphologies, like U27k9 -> A11a1 (cap num num low num)